maximbilan/iOS-Swift-Drawing-App/README.md

 }
 </pre>

-We need to store start point, last point and color.
+We need to store start point, last point, color and line width.
 And <i>DrawingView</i> class inherited from <i>UIView</i>.

 <pre>